fredgrott/GWSJinn/README.md

     -Probe plugin allows me intercept view methods and thus alloows me to debug views and layouts -Frodo plugin allows me to debug rxJava in that it allwos me to annotation trigger logging of Observables and Subscribers

+Okay, so now I detail the specific android libraries I am using that pertain to the android development
+work-flow:

+    -SpoonClient lib enables rest of spoon-gradle as far as getting screenshots automatically gnereated for each device and emulator that executed tests -GwsDroidInsUtil lib provides the rest of the turn off system animations during testing solution -DBInspector lib allows me to look at the database files without needing to root a device -LeakCanary allows me to diagnos memory leaks -Timber allows me to keep debug logging staying in debug builds only -GWSDroidViewServer allows me to use the android sdk Hierarchy tool to debug and inspect the view groups and layout stuff
+    -GWSWakeUp library used to ake up devices when I push apps to test them -Scalpel to assist in debugging layout layers, etc -Madge library to debug of whether assets are drawing at their native resolutions

+And of course, to set-up an android application properly so that I get to coding the business logic and implementing the UI I need to use some specific libraries that set-up some boilerplate code covering everything from computing a proper Application User Universal ID for app tracking and app reports to bolireplate code to display a customized Eula for users.